 The designation agreement may be in any written form and may be included on the closing statement.
+It must:

-It must identify by name and address the person designated as responsible for filing; it must include the names and addresses of each person entering into the agreement; it must be signed and dated by all persons entering into the agreement; it must include the names and addresses of the transferor and transferee; and it must include the address and any other information necessary to identify the property.
+- a.
+Identify by name and address the person designated as responsible for filing, - b.
+Include the names and addresses of each person entering into the agreement, - c.
+Be signed and dated by all persons entering into the agreement, - d.
+Include the names and addresses of the transferor and transferee, and - e.
+Include the address and any other information necessary to identify the property.

 Each person who signs the agreement must retain it for 4 years.